What is a Foraminotomy?

 Obvious symptoms of nerve compression include muscle weakness, pain in the arm, back, or neck, unsteadiness, aching or stiffness in the arm, numbness, partial paralysis in the arm, tingling, changes in the bladder or bowel, etc. The exact symptoms depend upon the location of the nerve compression along the spinal column.
 For example, nerve compression in the neck may cause neck pain and tingle in the arm and neck muscles.
 While performing a foraminotomy, surgeons make a minor cut on the patient’s back and remove the blockage.

-What are the Conditions for a Foraminotomy?
+What’s the Conditions for a Foraminotomy?

 Patients with nerve compression may need a foraminotomy to remove the compression by widening the spinal canal.
 Spinal stenosis may occur due to the blockage of the spinal column or intervertebral foramen.
 Basic conditions for foraminotomy may include 2:

 - Degenerative arthritis of the spine (spondylosis) that causes the formation of bony spurs;

 - Enlargement of the ligament in the spine;

 - Prolapse of the intervertebral disc;

 - Spinal stenosis;

 - Formation of a tumor;

 - Certain skeletal disease e. g.
 Paget’s disease;